 What to prune?

 Just take a moment to look at your tree and you’ll notice branches that need to be removed.
 Some branches you may just want to remove to keep your tree a certain shape or height that you desire.
 Branches that need to be removed will visibly stand out.
 Look for any dormant branches that didn’t come back after winter.
 These are dead branches that attract diseases.
 Large limbs that are close together that compete with each other, often crossing or rubbing limbs.
 Also look for limbs that are growing inwards towards the trunk of your tree, or limbs that are growing downwards.
 Be sure to remove water sprouts and suckers.
 Water sprouts are non-fruit producing limbs that grow upright, vertically.
-They can grow from the center of the tree, off of the main liter or on branches.
+They can grow from the center of the tree, off of the main leader or on branches.
 Usually, water sprouts grow from dormant buds that may be visible, or hidden beneath the bark.
 Water sprouts are much softer and weaker than other limbs, and break very easily.
 They also tend to block the sunlight from fruit producing limbs.
 Suckers are natural growths that can pop up on the base of your tree or from the root system.
 Trees use suckers as a way to spread without using their seeds.
 Suckers are commonly mistaken for positive growth, because people think that they have another tree growing when they see them.
 In reality, suckers are bad news.
-They steal energy, nutrients and water from the main liters of trees, and from their root systems.
+They steal energy, nutrients and water from the main leaders of trees, and from their root systems.
 Suckers are a nuisance like weeds and should be treated as such.

 How to Prune Your Fruit Trees in the summer.